INTERVIEW AND PHOTOS BY MARKO SYRJALA

-That album sounded like mix of Rob Zombie and heavier Alice’s stuff, like BRUTAL PLANET.
-It was really good album.
+That album sounded like a mix of Rob Zombie and heavier Alice’s stuff, like BRUTAL PLANET.
+It was an excellent album.

 Nita Strauss: Chuck’s album makes me want to buy a motorcycle and like drive up to like some club and like outside, listen to that shit.

 Chuck Garric: Thank you.
 I’m very proud of that record.

 Nita Strauss: I don’t know if I’m supposed to say this, but I’ve heard some of the songs from the new Beasto Blanco record.
 My God!
 If you guys liked the last record, you’re going to need to get this one.
 It is so unreal how great these songs run.